 Use React for building interactive visual layers of single-page web apps and progressive web apps in a limited time period.

-Don’t use it if developers are not proficient in working with JavaScript or inexperienced to master JSX.
+Don’t use it if developers are not proficient in working with JavaScript or are inexperienced in mastering JSX.

 3. Vue.js

-Vue is completely written in TypeScript that greatly supports agile development.
+By adopting Vue js development services developers can easily write in TypeScript which greatly supports agile development.
 Other than this, developers will have small packages, new APIs, and support for Server-Side Rendering (SSR) that create more development opportunities.

 Pros